 Note: The first two procedures are pre-conditions for the Contact Status Function to be able to detect the incoming Contact Subscription Request.

-SHALL subscribe to changes of the Request History Information Document in the PCC Application Usage via XDM Agent based on the procedures described in section 6.1.2 “Subscribing to Changes in the XDM Resources” of [OMA XDM Core] in order to detect the incoming Contact Subscription request.
+SHALL subscribe to changes of the Request History Information Document in the PCC Application Usage via XDM Agent based on the procedures described in section 6.1.2 “Subscribing to Changes in the XDM Resources” of [XDM Core] in order to detect the incoming Contact Subscription request.